Everad/cpa-everad-book/campaigns.md

     id
     created_at
     updated_at
-    is_active - flag indicating that campaign can recieve traffic offer_id
+    is_active - flag indicating that campaign can receive traffic offer_id
     space_id
     postback_url